anagha-microsoft/ncr-mlops-hol/lab-guide/09-DevOps-Files-Explained.md

 <br>
 Suggested time committment for thorough review is 60 minutes.

-## 1. Organizational rationale
+## 1. Code layout and rationale

+1. Here is the layout:
 ![dse1-1](../images/0001-code-01.png)
 <br>
 <hr>
 <br>

-1. Code authorted by the data scientist:<br>
+2. Code authored by the data scientist:<br>
 The scripts authored by the data scientists are placed in the scripts-ml directory

 ![dse1-2](../images/0001-code-02.png)